Gridding and Parameter Expansion for Scalable Latent Gaussian Models of Spatial Multivariate Data: Alaskan LiDAR data

 \section{Alaskan LiDAR data}

-We consider a large set of remotely sensed light detection and ranging (LiDAR) data, collected using the National Aeronautics and Space Administration (NASA) Goddard's LiDAR, Hyperspectral, and Thermal (G-LiHT) Airborne Imager \citep{cook2013} sensor in Summer 2014 over a large region in Alaska.
+We consider a large data set consisting of remotely sensed light detection and ranging (LiDAR) measurements collected using the National Aeronautics and Space Administration (NASA) Goddard's LiDAR, Hyperspectral, and Thermal (G-LiHT) Airborne Imager \citep{cook2013} sensor in Summer 2014 over a large region in Alaska.
 The data set includes observations of forest canopy height (labeled \textit{p.90} and measured in meters) and fractional forest cover (\textit{f.cvr}) at 12,270,334 spatial locations, which we seek to jointly characterize in a multivariate regression model.
-Owing to the low flying altitude (355m) and narrow field of view (30°) of the sensor, the observed data locations are not uniformly spread out in the study area.
+Owing to the low flying altitude (355m) and narrow field of view (30\degree) of the sensor, the observed locations are not uniformly spread out in the study area.
 Instead, they are highly concentrated along swaths less than 200m wide and separated by 9km of unobserved areas.
-This data set has been considered in the context of univariate spatial regressions in \cite{nngp_algos}, to which we refer for additional details.
+This data has been analyzed earlier in univariate spatial regression modeling contexts \citep[see][for additional details]{nngp_algos}.

 We select a sub-region of the data of size $150\text{km} \times 250\text{km}$ covering about 31.2\% of the observed data, and sample 2.5 million spatial locations uniformly at random in this area to build the data set we consider.
 The resulting study area includes 17 strips of observed data.
 The effective dimension of our data is thus $nq = 5 \times 10^6$ accounting for $q=2$.
-We seek to make predictions of both outcomes on the full sub-region (including the wide areas separating the observed strips) based on the spatial regression model (\ref{eq:gripsregression}) and using two covariates that are available across the entire study area as shown in Figure~\ref{fig:predictors_and_outcomes}.
-The two covariates are: (i) percent forest cover measured in the year 2000 (labeled \textit{tc}); and (ii) an indicator variable of forest loss (\textit{loss}) that gives the number of years since 2000 that a location had a forest-destroying disturbance such as a fire.
-Outcomes and predictors are shown in Figure~\ref{fig:predictors_and_outcomes}.
+We seek predictions for both outcomes on the full sub-region (including the wide areas separating the observed strips) and estimate the standard LMC spatial regression model (\ref{eq:lmc_regression}).
+We approach this problem by estimating the GriPS regression model (\ref{eq:gripsregression}) and subsequently recovering $\bLambda$ from $\bcA$ and $\sigmasq_j$ as detailed above.